lsprangers/lsprangers.github.io/docs/transformer_and_llm/BERT.md

 ***Contextual Word and Sentence Embeddings*** is a loaded phrase, but it basically means it can help encode any structure of text, for any vocabulary, and it does this through word tokenization and [Attention](/docs/transformer_and_llm/ATTENTION.md#attention) respectively

 ***Transfer Learning*** is the idea that the semi-supervised training of of a BERT model is just for creating weights and parameters, and that the ideal output of this phase is just the BERT model with said weights and parameters.
 Once this is done the model itself can have extra layers tacked onto it / updated and be used in a wide range of downstream tasks like sentence classification, word embeddings, report summary, etc...

+After learning more about it, BERT is a specific case of [Contrastive Learning](/docs/training_and_learning/CONTRASTIVE_LEARNING.md) and most of the discussion around that learning style can be applied here - self supervised, generalized embeddings, with transfer learning and evaluation as core target in downstream tasks

 BERT training has a similar setup to Word2Vec where we use a certain context size to help us model a specific word, but the embeddings can't necessarily be saved because the output layer (embedding) depdends on the hidden layers...therefore we need to pass a word through with context to get an embedding